 - The UNC PA program is currently the only program in North Carolina with a stated goal to enroll veterans, and our admissions review will recognize and provide credit for military service.
 Veterans, like all other applicants, must meet the minimum requirements for admissions.

 - The UNC PA program is not yet accepting applications for admission.
-Check back in March 2014 for updates on the process.
+We plan to have information available around April 2015 finalizing the admissions process.

 The plan to establish a PA program at UNC Chapel Hill was first announced in December 2012.
 Blue Cross and Blue Shield of North Carolina and the UNC School of Medicine, with input from U.S. Army Special Forces Command, developed a plan for a program that could provide a pathway for U.S. Army Special Forces Medical Sergeants to translate the skills and expertise gained through military service into a civilian career.
 BCBSNC made a $1.2 million commitment to help the University launch the program, and we are grateful for their continued support.